A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 Though the idea that anyone with ASD is ever at fault for the condition hasn’t been part of the treatment landscape for decades, some of the other perspectives can be a surprise to ABA therapists.
 And they call into question some of the underlying assumptions not just of ABA in ASD, but of any treatment for autism at all.

-Yet it’s clear as well that the promises of ABA were oversold in those early years as well.
-It was called a pathway to full recovery, from a condition that we now know is slippery to diagnose and rightfully seen as a spectrum of behaviors… some of which may fade, others of which are simply aspects of individual personality.
+Yet it’s clear as well that the promises of ABA were oversold in those early years.
+It was called a pathway to full recovery from a condition that we now know is slippery to diagnose and rightfully seen as a spectrum of behaviors, some of which may fade, while others are simply aspects of individual personality.
 Recovery can be as complex to define as autism itself.

 Is the Divide Between ABA and Neurodiversity Advocates Too Big To Bridge?